Ahmedouu/autoAPI/README.md

 An https API that calls itself, hashes txt files as well and compares the resulting hash, self signed certificates included after the fact because I like https more than http, doesn't mean more security though at this point it's just fashion.
+The main goal of this project is fun, and to share with anyone who might be intrested how to use powershell to interact with REST apis.

 # Set Up:
 Ignore this and jump straight to One last install (highlighted) ... if you don't care about fake https (all https is fake btw).